PrismRL/prism/docs/source/reference/prism/index.rst

      Registers a cell factory into the cells registry.
 - .. lua:function:: prism.registerTarget(name: string, factory: fun(...): Target)

-     Registers a target factory into the targets registry.
+     Registers an object into its registry.
+Errors if the object has no registry.
-- .. lua:function:: prism.turn(level: Level, actor: Actor, controller: Controller)
+- .. lua:function:: prism.register(object: Object)

-     This is the core turn logic, and if you need to use a different scheduler or want a different turn structure you should override this.

      :param Level level: The current level.
      :param Actor actor: The actor taking their turn.